 Using multi-rater feedback to build your EI:

-Another critical tool for developing higher EI is 360-degree feedback; a standard development tool that helps you to identify strengths and weakness.
+Another critical tool for developing higher EI is 360-degree feedback; a standard development tool that helps you to identify strengths and weaknesses.
 There are many types of 360-tools, but an important element for developing EI is the ability to compare your self-assessment to the assessment of others on your performance.
 Simply find and complete a self-assessment survey, and then ask a trusted colleague (or family member) who knows you well to complete the same evaluation of you honestly.
-The difference between your perceptions and that of others will provide valuable insight into your blind spots, and identify areas for professional and personal growth.
+The difference between your perceptions and that of others will provide valuable insight into your blind spots and identify areas for professional and personal growth.

 Coaching for EI:

 One-on-one coaching is a popular approach to improving various aspects of EI and leadership skills.
 Working with a trained and experienced coach can help you gain meaningful insights to develop your potential.
 Many progressive organizations recognize the importance of investing in the EI of their leaders and support the use of external or internal coaching to improve performance.

 Transforming our health care system into one that better meets the needs of our patients and colleagues requires more than just designing innovative care delivery models.
 It also requires, to a large degree, building strong relationships and positive interactions between clinicians, patients, and health care administrators.
 With this realization, healthcare can incorporate the principles of EI into efforts to improve the culture of our organizations.
 Physician leaders who possess higher EI demonstrate greater influence, bring about effective change, and become the type of leader that others want to follow.

 - What Makes a Leader?
 Daniel Goleman, Harvard Business Review, Jan 2004